Naereen/web-sphinx/visualstudiocode.en.rst

 ~~~~~~~~
 .. sidebar:: More info on the documentation?

-   This page `<https://code.visualstudio.com/docs/editor/userdefinedsnippets>`_ explains completely how these snippets have to be designed and how can they help you to be more effective.
+   This page `"userdefinedsnippets" <https://code.visualstudio.com/docs/editor/userdefinedsnippets>`_ explains completely how these snippets have to be designed and how can they help you to be more effective.

 List of my snippets, in this folder: `snippets <publis/VSCode/snippets>`_.